 Have fun with this.
 Adopt the curiosity of a child and make it playful to experiment without any caution.
 Each of the three exposure variables is explained in more detail below.

 You can set your camera to automatically set all of these for you.
 In most cameras it may be called "Auto" or "P" for Program.
 However, if you want to become a better photographer, a basic understanding of the three elements that effect your picture exposure will help.

 Adjusting any one of these three settings individually on your camera will affect your photo's exposure.
 See the Photography Exposure Triangle Illustration below.

 The words in white, inside the triangle tell you what will be effected by changing that camera setting.
 All three of the areas inside of the triangle may effect image sharpness in one way or another.

 You can see in the photo of the exposure triangle that under the ISO is the word NOISE.
-Noise refers to random bits of data that affect the quality of your photo.
+Digital noise refers to random bits of data that affect the quality of your photo.
 A higher ISO setting can result in an increase in that digital noise in your images.
 How much digital noise you can tolerate is subjective.
 Just know that it's there and increases as your ISO setting increases.

 As the shutter speed slows more light can enter into your camera.
-Shutter Speed can affect how much or how little blur may occur, pending on how long that door, called the shutter, is open.
+Shutter Speed can affect how much or how little blur may occur, pending on how long that window, called the shutter, is open.

 A fast shutter speed lets less light into the camera but may stop you from getting blurry photos.
-Sometimes you may want to create the feeling of motion on purpose by using a slow shutter speed to create blur on purpose to give the feeling of action or speed.
+Alternatively, you may want to use a slow shutter speed to create blur on purpose to give the feeling of action or speed.

-You can see from the 4 photos below, how shutter speed effects motion blur.
+You can see from the 4 photos, of the billiards table below, how shutter speed effects motion blur.
 All 4 photos were taken almost immediately after impact of the cue ball into the rack of balls on the pool table.